 – Ticks become active when the temperature rises above 4C, even if there is still snow on the ground

 – Higher risk areas for tick exposure are bushy or grassy areas.
 While most ticks wait for hosts to walk by, some tick species actively seek out and hunt for hosts.
 Prevention is the best recommendation

 2) Prevention – for people we can use repellents, however for our pets who lick and groom themselves and ingest some of these products this can cause potential toxicities.
 There are several tick prevention medications that can be used to kill ticks before, or soon after they bite to prevent infestations and infection.

 3) Check – yourself and your pets regularly for any new lump/bumps that may be a feeding tick, especially after travelling in higher risk areas.
 Remove them if found and submit them for testing.

 – Ticks may feed for up to several days at a time.
 Disease transmission takes varying amounts of time depending on the disease, so prompt discovery and removal is important.
 Tick preventative medications can be used to prevent tick infestations in your pets.
 Ask your veterinarian about the different options and how they work.

-- The province of Alberta has a tick surveillance program which tests ticks for the presence of Lyme disease.
-Your local veterinarian can submit ticks found on your pets for testing (unfortunately this service does not test for other tick borne diseases such as anaplasmosis).
+– The province of Alberta has a tick surveillance program that tests ticks for the presence of Lyme disease.
+Your local veterinarian can submit ticks found on your pets for testing (unfortunately this service does not test for other tick-borne diseases such as anaplasmosis).
 If found on a person, the ticks must be submitted through your family doctor or your local Alberta Health Services Environmental Health Office.